 Date: August 4, 2021

 Ryan Kennerly, PE, is a Principal in Parkhill's Water Resources Sector.
-Ryan understands the growing needs of clientele concerning their aging or ineffective infrastructure.
 He joined Parkhill in 2010 and has gained experience through a multitude of alternative delivery projects.
 His knowledge of the fast-track Design-Build and Construction Manager at Risk industry allows him to efficiently service vast water supply projects.
 Further experience includes the design and management of numerous elevated and ground storage reservoirs, irrigation wells, transmission piping, lift stations, and sewer systems.
 Ryan is actively involved with the Lubbock branches of American Society of Civil Engineers, Texas Water Utilities Association, Texas Society of Professional Engineers, and the Design Build Institute of America.

 Engaging Collaboration: The ability of Parkhill to provide internal design services from a broad range of A/E disciplines truly sets us apart from our competition.

 Q: What project has given you a passion for your expertise?